petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/implementing-a-documentation-referral-system.md

 assemble:
     - fromTask: bootJar

-See [assembling client extensions](../../building-applications/client-extensions/working-with-client-extensions#assembling-client-extensions) to learn more.
+See [Assembling Client Extensions](../../building-applications/client-extensions/working-with-client-extensions#assembling-client-extensions) to learn more.

 Microservice client extensions require an OAuth2 user agent configuration to interact with Liferay.
 Therefore the `client-extension.yaml` file includes both a `oAuthApplicationUserAgent` type client extension along with a `objectAction` type client extension.